IamCalories/ML_for_IM_in_ASC/README.md

 ## Feedback from prof. Wang  (2020.04.16)
 1. Our scenario is not complex enough that RL will saturate.
 Try complex scenario.
+- Study paper https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8868117 to see the different.
-- Why "RL saturate" ?
+- "RL saturate" ?
 Increase self throughtput will interfer with others.
-- Study paper https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8868117 to see the different.

 2. The paper mentioned above have some questions
 - Prove that DRL actually can achieve the upper bound.